radarpok/udemy_courses/README.md

 # udemy_courses
-recording actual data for finishing some udemy courses, maybe
+recording actual data for tracking the process of udemy courses